EffectiveAction/ImpliedVolatility/README.md

 NOTE: In the current version of the code, stock splits within this period have to be exempted manually as is done here with GOOGL.

-The time series is then transformed into log-space in "x_prices" which it it is assumed to behave according to a Geometric Brownian Motion.
+The time series is then transformed into log-space in "x_prices" which is assumed to behave according to a Geometric Brownian Motion.

 The function trendline() then finds a trend using standard moving average techniques (see Physica A: Statistical Mechanics and its ApplicationsVolume 587, 2022, 126487)